About our research

 The 3D layout of chromatin plays important roles in the establishment of gene expression programs governing cell fate decisions.
 We are addressing four main questions:

-- How is 3D genome conformation regulated during adipose stem cell differentiation?
+- What regulates 3D genome conformation during adipose stem cell differentiation?

 - How do laminopathy-causing lamin mutations affect chromatin conformation?